openenergymonitor/guide/source/technical/index.markdown

 ### {% linkable_title emonHub %}

 emonHub (emonpi variant) is pre-installed on emonSD.
-EmonHub is a pythion service which receives the data from the emonPi via serial (in JeeLabs packet) format. emonHub decodes the data and publishes it to the emonPi's localhost Mosquitto MQTT server and ([if configured](/setup/remote)) remotely to [Emoncms.org](https://emoncms.org).
+EmonHub is a python service which receives the data from the emonPi via serial (in JeeLabs packet) format. emonHub decodes the data and publishes it to the emonPi's localhost Mosquitto MQTT server and ([if configured](/setup/remote)) remotely to [Emoncms.org](https://emoncms.org).

 Corresponding EmonHub node-decoder entries must be present in emonhub config for each wireless RF node e.g. emonTx, emonTH.
-See confguring emonhub in the resources:
+See configuring emonhub in the resources:

 **See [emonHub Resources](/technical/resources#emonhub)**